apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 Steps to Clone it into the VM

-Open the folder that will contain the clone folder and then right click in there and select “Git Bash Here” from the content menu.
+Open the folder that will contain the clone folder and then right click in there and select "Git Bash Here" from the content menu.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/where-can-we-get-the-code02.png'>